 An online publication focused on human flourishing.

-Ideas matter, not in and of themselves, but when they change how we navigate relationships, make career choices, contextualize our personal place in society, and ultimately, create meaning and purpose amidst existence pains and surprising joys.
+Ideas matter, not in and of themselves, but the degree to which they change how we navigate relationships, overcome challenges, relate to Nature, understand our psychology, contextualize our personal place in society, organize societies, and ultimately, create meaning and purpose.

-At Erraticus we believe that art, culture, and ideas matter as much as they develop emotional intelligence, and empower individuals to live well.
-We write to engage with people who have a growth mentality, inspiring them to thrive and nurture emotional intelligence in their communities.
+At Erraticus we believe that art, culture, technology, and ideas matter as much as they develop emotional intelligence and empower individuals to live well.